libssh2/libssh2/docs/libssh2_userauth_publickey_frommemory.md

 *publickeydata_len* - Length of public key data.

-*privatekeydata* - Buffer containing the contents of a private key file.
+*privkeyblob* - Buffer containing the contents of a private key file.

-*privatekeydata_len* - Length of private key data.
+*privkeyblob_len* - Length of private key data.

 *passphrase* - Passphrase to use when decoding private key file.